skyrimunificationproject/skyrimunificationproject.github.io/index.markdown

 ---

+![UltrawideLg]

+These mods are specific patches, or include installation options, for 21:9 widescreen support.
+Following the 1.6.1130 patch, Dear Diary has many problems with ultrawide and these patches make an attempt to fix it.
+Results not fully guaranteed: we test ultrawide but fixing it is very difficult.
+32:9 support is not and will never be offered, sorry.

+---

 ![VisualsLg]

-These mods contain textures or meshes; the guide recommends 4K for architecture and bigger objects and creatures, and 2K for smaller things such as clutter or armor.
+These mods contain textures or meshes; the guide recommends 2k for most textures except for mountains unless you have a video card with above 8gb of vram.
 A higher or lower resolution can be used for any given texture based on your own system.
 If a mod only has the Visuals tag, then it is implied to be Optional but is still recommended.

 ---